 SummaryMontefiore Medical Center's Adolescent AIDS Program developed ACTS (Advise, Consent, Test, Support), a streamlined, four-step protocol designed to make human immunodeficiency virus (HIV) screening a routine part of care in medical and nonmedical settings using existing resources.
 The goal is to boost testing rates to identify HIV-positive individuals as early as possible in their disease progress so that they may fully benefit from antiretroviral treatment.
 Using ACTS, medical providers and/or other trained staff briefly advise patients on the need for screening and answer any questions they may have, obtain consent for and provide the test, and offer any necessary followup support.
 The program has led to a more than doubling of testing rates and a modest increase in the number of HIV-positive individuals identified at Montefiore clinics.
-It has also led to significant increases in both testing rates and the number of infected individuals identified at hundreds of clinics in the Western Cape Province of South Africa, where ACTS has been adopted as the official HIV testing method.
-In addition, South African youth receiving ACTS were more likely to have their CD4 count (a measure of the health of the immune system) documented and to return to the clinic for followup care when compared with the then-standard HIV method.Moderate: The evidence consists of comparisons of trends in testing rates in five Montefiore clinics randomized to the program to those in similar Montefiore clinics providing usual care; pre- and post-implementation comparisons of testing rates and the number of HIV-positive individuals identified in two clinics that adopted the ACTS model in South Africa and by the City of Cape Town in five subdistricts; and post-implementation comparisons of CD4 documentation and followup care rates between those receiving ACTS and those participating in conventional 30-minute pretest counseling sessions in the South African clinics.
+It has also led to significant increases in both testing rates and the number of infected individuals identified at more than 400 public health clinics in the Western Cape of South Africa, where ACTS has been adopted as the official HIV testing method.
+In addition, South African patients receiving ACTS were more likely to have their CD4 count (a measure of the health of the immune system) documented and to return to the clinic for followup care when compared with the then-standard HIV method.Moderate: The evidence consists of comparisons of trends in testing rates in five Montefiore clinics randomized to the program to those in similar Montefiore clinics providing usual care; pre- and post-implementation comparisons of testing rates and the number of HIV-positive individuals identified in two clinics that adopted the ACTS model in South Africa and by the City of Cape Town in five subdistricts; and post-implementation comparisons of CD4 documentation and followup care rates between those receiving ACTS and those participating in conventional 30-minute pretest counseling sessions in the South African clinics.

 Developing OrganizationsMontefiore Medical Center; New York/New Jersey AIDS Education and Training Center